skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As he looks around the shops, he sees a great number of soldiers assemble and lead Skeeve away, into the Keep.

-Eomer goes shopping for the things he lost, including a lock-pick set and a compass.
+Eomer goes shopping for the things he lost, including a lockpick set and a compass.
 He starts trying to gather information, specifically about traveling papers.

-Eomer ends up talking to a rough-looking guy at a "pawn" shop, who also sells "used" (probably stolen) items along with handy "Locksmith Tools".
+Eomer ends up talking to a rough-looking guy at a "pawn" shop, who also sells "used" (probably stolen) items along with handy "locksmith tools."
 This guy is obviously connected to the criminal side of the city.
 Eomer drops some coin and gets some information.

 He learns that travel papers were instituted when northerners started